 UpaaeRouter1> enable UpaaeRouter1# configure terminal UpaaeRouter1(config)# UpaaeRouter1(config)# interface serial 0/0/0 UpaaeRouter1(config-if)# clock rate 64000 UpaaeRouter1(config-if)# end

 Verify if clock rate is applied on serial 0/0/0 interface

 Show controllers “serial interface number” // this command is used to check if clock rate is applied.

+Following will be the output of show controllers serial0/0/0 interface for validating if clock rate is successfully applied.
 After setting the clock rate on serial 0/0/0 interface when you run show controllers serial0/0/0 command the output will be

 UpaaeRouter1#show controllers serial0/0/0 Interface Serial0/0/0 Hardware is PowerQUICC MPC860 No serial cable attached //In case you did not have attached serial cable. //Show controllers serial0/0/0 result when serial cable is connected UpaaeRouter1#show controllers serial0/0/0 Interface Serial0/0/0 Hardware is PowerQUICC MPC860 DCE V.35, clock rate 64000